rafalkapusta/internet-shopping-platform-advert/README.md

 # internet-shopping-platform-advert
-One page simulation of a platform for creating internet shop.
+One page template of a platform for creating internet shop.